Mammograms: A Comprehensive Guide

 How long does it take to get mammogram results?

 The time it takes to get mammogram results can vary depending on the facility and the type of mammogram performed.
 In general, most women can expect to receive their results within 1-2 weeks.
-However, if additional imaging or testing is needed, it may take longer to receive the results.
+However, if additional medical imaging or testing is needed, it may take longer to receive the results.
 In some cases, the healthcare provider may provide the results during a follow-up appointment, while in other cases, the results may be sent by mail or over the phone.
+The results can also be uploaded in a cloud PACS where they can be analyzed using an online DICOM viewer.

 It's important to keep in mind that if there is any concern about the mammogram results, the healthcare provider will likely recommend additional tests or procedures, such as a diagnostic mammogram, ultrasound, or biopsy, to determine if cancer or another breast condition is present.
 Women should follow up with their healthcare provider if they have not received their results within the expected timeframe or if they have any concerns about the results.